wp-plugins/testimonial-basics/readme.txt

        d) A single selected testimonial can be displayed, or a single testimonial can be randomly displayed every time the page is loaded.
-       e) New: A new shortcode allows you to display multiple testimonials randomly selected from a group or from all testimonials.
+       e) A new shortcode allows you to display multiple testimonials randomly selected from a group or from all testimonials.
-       f) New: Display excerpts of testimonials and when the user clicks a ...more link, the full testimonial is diaplayed in a pop up window.
+       f) Display excerpts of testimonials and when the user clicks a ...more link, the full testimonial is diaplayed in a pop up window.
+       g) New-Testimonials can now be presented in an optional 5 or 10 per page format.

     4) Display Widgets

        a) A single selected or single random testimonial can be displayed.
-       b) New: A multiple display widget allows you to display multiple testimonials in a widget, by group, date, order or randomly.
+       b) A multiple display widget allows you to display multiple testimonials in a widget, by group, date, order or randomly.
-       c) New: Display excerpts of testimonials and when the user clicks a ...more link, the full testimonial is diaplayed in a pop up window.
+       c) Display excerpts of testimonials and when the user clicks a ...more link, the full testimonial is diaplayed in a pop-up window.

     5) A visitor input form is easily set up in the content of a page, allowing visitors to submit testimonials.